concepticon/.github/profile/README.md

 The resulting Concepticon (in the sense of [Poornima and Good 2010](https://aclanthology.org/W10-2101.pdf)) facilitates
 - comparison of lexical data across languages and collection contexts and
-- cross-linguistic comparison of data associated with word forms or concepts collected in the NoRaRe sub-project.
+- cross-linguistic comparison of data associated with words and concepts collected in the NoRaRe sub-project.

 The curation and publication of the Concepticon and NoRaRe data are organized as follows: